Babysitter/Nanny Uppsala 3 day/week - Collective agreement

 Om uppdraget / About the assignment

-English-speaking family in Uppsala with one child (8 months) wants help with babysitting 3 days a week between either 13:00-17:00, flexibly between Monday to Friday.
+English-speaking family in Uppsala with one child (8 months) wants help with babysitting 5 days a week between either 13:00-17:00, between Monday to Friday.
 The need is starting in January until May 2023.

 Din profil / Your profile